 25 5.00% 9.75% 0.25% +4.75%

-The "+5 to hit" claim is true in a band roughly AC 7 to AC 14.
+For a +0 attacker the "+5 to hit" claim holds roughly across AC 7 to AC 14.
 Outside that band, advantage is worth less.
-At the extremes (need a 2 or need a 20), advantage is barely worth a +1.
+At the extremes (need a 2 or need a 20), it's barely worth a +1.

-The intuition: advantage helps most when you have the most uncertainty — which is right around 50/50.
-When you almost always hit anyway, the second roll rarely changes the outcome.
-When you almost never hit, the second roll rarely lands the kill either.
+The intuition is that advantage helps most when you have the most uncertainty, which is right around 50/50.
+When you almost always hit anyway, the second roll rarely changes anything.
+When you almost never hit, the second roll usually misses too.

 Disadvantage

-Practical take: avoiding disadvantage is much more valuable than getting advantage because you usually have disadvantage forced on you in the AC band where it hurts most.
-Picking off ranged-attacker-in-melee penalty (which gives them disadvantage if they shoot you) at AC 14 vs you with +0 to-hit: their hit rate drops from 35% to 12%.
-That's like reducing their damage output by two-thirds.
+Avoiding disadvantage is usually more valuable than getting advantage.
+The reason is that disadvantage tends to be forced on you in the AC band where it hurts most.
+Take the ranged-attacker-in-melee penalty, which gives the shooter disadvantage on you, against a +0 to-hit attacker at AC 14: their hit rate drops from 35% to 12%.
+Two-thirds less damage from them that round.

 BG3 and other 5e implementations

-• High-ground advantage (BG3-specific, not in 5e tabletop) gives flat advantage on ranged attacks.
-Very strong for ranged builds because the AC range you fight is usually 13–17 — dead-centre in the band where advantage is worth its full +5.
+BG3 implements both advantage and disadvantage directly.
+The one thing it adds that the tabletop rules don't is high-ground advantage on ranged attacks.
+That's very strong for ranged builds because the AC range you fight in BG3 is usually 13–17, right in the band where advantage delivers its full +5.

-• Reckless Attack barbarian: free advantage every turn at the cost of giving enemies advantage on you.
-Great offensively (your AC vs target ACs are often near 50/50), situationally bad defensively if your AC is what's keeping you alive.
+Reckless Attack on a barbarian gives free advantage every turn at the cost of giving enemies advantage on you.
+Great offensively, because your attack vs the target's AC is often near 50/50 (peak advantage value); situationally bad defensively if your AC is what's keeping you alive.

-• Rogue's Sneak Attack requires advantage (or an ally adjacent to the target).
-The advantage roll itself adds +3-ish to hit; the +Sneak Attack damage on top makes the swing worth disproportionately more than the advantage math alone suggests.
+Rogue Sneak Attack requires advantage (or an adjacent ally on the target).
+The advantage roll itself adds +3-ish to hit, but the +Sneak Attack damage stacked on top of the hit makes the swing worth disproportionately more than the advantage math alone suggests.

 Try it yourself